Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Discussion

 \section{Discussion}

-In the following chapter, we will discuss the results and the approach of this literature review and derive future research opportunities and recommendations.

-Human autonomy is a basic psychological need that, when satisfied, can lead to intrinsic motivation and overall well-being.
-It is furthermore conceptualised as a fundamental ethical principle and is included in regulatory frameworks like the EU's AI Act and the IEE's Ethically Aligned Design \cite{europeanparliament2024, IEEEEAD}.
-Simultaneously, assuming an increasingly pivotal role in numerous domains and are expected to play a crucial role in these areas.
-It is therefore surprising that there is a paucity of empirical works identified, especially when compared to the number of other human factors examined in the context of HRI, such as trust or acceptance \cite{naneva2020systematic}.
-The increase in publication numbers in recent years might, however, hint at a shift in research attention towards psychological well-being.
-The majority of studies were conducted in European countries and members of the European Union, potentially reflecting the EU's push for human-centred innovation \cite{EU2024, europeancommission2025, europeancommission2025a}.
-A plethora of empirical methods were employed, with the majority comprising surveys and experiments, and a few interviews.
-This is interesting, given that in a research area with few and fragmented studies, one would expect a greater number of explorative and qualitative studies.
-Context-wise, we observe an even distribution across the domains like education, health, care, industry and hospitality without any notable trend.
-Furthermore, no connection between specific domains and results was derivable.
-The utilisation of commercially available robots such as Pepper, Nao and Coszmo in the studies is likely attributable to their accessibility and cost-effectiveness.
-The use of similar robotic platforms can to build a comparable research base, but might also limit the flexibility of research approaches.
+Human autonomy is a basic psychological need that, when satisfied, fosters intrinsic motivation and overall well-being.
+Human autonomy and agency are also conceptualised as fundamental ethical principles and are embedded in regulatory frameworks such as the EU's AI Act and the IEEE's Ethically Aligned Design \cite{europeanparliament2024, IEEEEAD}.
+At the same time, robots are assuming an increasingly pivotal role across many domains and are expected to become even more central.
+It is therefore surprising that relatively few empirical studies were identified, especially compared with the extensive work on other human factors in HRI (e.g., trust, acceptance) \cite{naneva2020systematic}.
+As this review shows, publications have increased in recent years—particularly in 2023, suggesting a gradual shift in research attention toward human autonomy and sense of agency in HRI.
+Most studies were conducted in Europe, particularly within the European Union, potentially reflecting the EU's push for human-centred innovation \cite{EU2024, europeancommission2025, europeancommission2025a}.
+A range of empirical methods was used, predominantly surveys and experiments, with fewer interviews—a noteworthy pattern for a fragmented field in which one might expect more exploratory qualitative work.
+Across contexts (education, health and care, industry, hospitality), studies were relatively evenly distributed, and we observed no consistent relationships between domains and outcomes.
+The frequent use of commercially available robots such as Pepper, Nao, and Coszmo likely reflects their accessibility and cost-effectiveness.
+While converging on similar platforms can facilitate comparability, it may also constrain methodological flexibility.